Top 10 Things to Do in Amsterdam

 7. Taste the Street Food

 The second must-taste street food in Amsterdam is french fries.
 Though invented next door in Belgium, Amsterdam does it the best.
-All over town, you’ll find small hole-in-the-wall shops selling only fries but my favorite is the Chipsy King, right next to Dam Square.
+All over town, you’ll find small hole-in-the-wall shops selling only fries, but my favorite is the Chipsy King, which is right next to Dam Square.
 The fries are dropped into the hot oil right in front of you and served with your choice of topping.
 To keep it real, go for mayonnaise on the top.

 6. Catch Some Sun in Vondelpark